swimmingly/swimmingly.github.io/_pages/other/individualism.md

 Now many people can barely tie their shoes.
 Polluters call in favors, and manufacturers use limited liability to get away with murder.

 In the distributed state, responsibility for personal safety will be returned to the hands of individuals.
-Those so inept that they can't survive in the sandbox of industrial culture will continue eliminating themselves from the gene pool, as they do everyday in droves.
+Those so inept that they can't survive in the sandbox of industrial culture will continue eliminating themselves from the gene pool, as they do everyday in droves anyway.
 Just read a table on all causes of death.

 ### function